 We achieved a 56.3% increase in form conversions by removing “Confirm Password” while not negatively affecting the password reset rate.

 There are strong opinions on this topic so we thought we would help inform the debate by resurfacing one of our previous pieces of research on the topic.
-It comes from the days when we were known as Formisimo rather than Zuko (hence the different branding) and is based on our sign-up form.
+It comes from the days when our form analytics software was known as Formisimo rather than Zuko (hence the different branding) and is based on our sign-up form.